parklaus1078/PFM-BE/README.md

-# rank-your-thumbnail-BE
+# PFM-BE
-This repository is for a web application, Rank Your Thumbnail.
-It shows the videos' thumbnails with the top 5 views per published time of a youtube channel.
+This repository is for a web application, Pet Funeral Map.

 ## Stacks
 - Language